DprinceG/FileOrganizer/README.md

 Before writing the actual script, we will need the files with different extensions available in the directory.

 First we will create those files by using the script from the below link.
-Here we will pull the file named ‘create_files.sh’ from github that consist of the script:
+Here we will pull the file named ‘create_files.sh’ from github that consists of the script:

+To create the file create_file.sh: wget https://github.com/DprinceG/FileOrganizer/blob/d06124b88119ff29662784bde22abef6eae568f6/create_files.sh

+To organize the file:
+file_organizer.sh